Atrium0804/kobocloudsync/README.md

 - Eject your device
 The kobo starts the installation of the software

-A configuration file (rclone.conf) is created in .adds/kobocloudsync
+A configuration file (rclone.conf) is created in .adds/kobocloudsync.

+The sync is started from home screen useing the 'Cloudsync' entry in the NickelMenu.

 ## Configuration
 The shares to be synced are to be configured in the ./adds/kobocloudsync/rclone.conf file